List of The Legend of the Condor Heroes characters: Guo Jing and Yang Kang's parents

-Seven Freaks of the South
+Seven Freaks of Jiangnan

-The "Seven Freaks of the South" (江南七怪) is a group of seven martial artists from Jiangnan who teach Guo Jing martial arts and Han Chinese culture.
+The "Seven Freaks of Jiangnan" is a group of seven martial artists from Jiaxing who teach Guo Jing martial arts and Han Chinese culture.
 Ke Zhen'e was blinded many years ago in a fight against Mei Chaofeng and Chen Xuanfeng.
 Zhang Asheng is killed by Chen Xuanfeng while the rest except Ke Zhen'e are murdered by Ouyang Feng and Yang Kang later.